AlexxIT/go2rtc/README.md

 ### Module: WebRTC

 WebRTC usually works without problems in the local network.
 But external access may require additional settings.
-It depends on what type of internet do you have.
+It depends on what type of Internet do you have.

-- by default, WebRTC use two random UDP ports for each connection (for video and audio)
+- by default, WebRTC use two random UDP ports for each connection (video and audio)
 - you can enable one additional TCP port for all connections and use it for external access

 **Static public IP**